johnnycwatt/seagram-django/README.md

 ![Contact Page](docs/screenshots/contact-page.png)

 ## Notes
 This is a personal learning project for practicing Django.
-The company and data (including people and properties) are fictional and do not intend to represent any real company, person or property.
+The company and data (including people and properties) are fictional and do not intend to represent any real company, person, or property.
+While there is a live demo, this application is not intended to be used for production purposes.
+The images used in this demo (such as the properties and portraits) were generated using an AI Image-Generation tool called Midjourney.